PRAZOSIN

 Disease/Condition Glossary

 Hypertension: Blood pressure is the measurement of the force that our heart uses to pump blood to all body parts.
 Hypertension is a chronic condition when blood pressure is too high.
 This condition can lead to hardened arteries (blood vessels), decreasing the blood and oxygen flow to the heart.
-Raised blood pressure can cause chest pain (angina) and heart attack (when blood supply to the heart is blocked).
+Raised blood pressure can cause chest pain (angina) and heart attack (when the blood supply to the heart is blocked).
 Additionally, high blood pressure also causes brain damage (stroke) and kidney failure.
 High blood pressure can be diagnosed with the help of a blood pressure monitor.
 Blood pressure is determined both by the amount of blood your heart pumps and the amount of resistance to blood flow in your arteries.
 The more blood your heart pumps and the narrower your arteries, the higher your blood pressure.
 Even without symptoms, damage to blood vessels and your heart continues and can be detected.

 Raynaud's disease: Also known as cold finger syndrome it causes smaller arteries that supply blood flow to the skin to narrow in response to cold or stress.
 The affected body parts, especially fingers and toes, might turn white or blue with a cold feeling and numbness until circulation improves, usually when you get warm.